 Located within an aquatic preserve, the bridge had to be replaced while preserving the sensitive marine environment.
-As such, the project team employed a top-down delivery method to erect all precast segments, thereby minimizing the need for marine equipment.
+As such, the project team employed a top-down delivery method that used accelerated bridge construction (ABC) techniques to erect all precast segments, thereby minimizing the need for marine equipment and reducing environmental impacts.

 Despite being hit by three hurricanes, the project team completed this design-build project nine months early.
 In addition, this innovative construction approach and accelerated schedule saved the client $14 million.

 Best In Construction - Major Bridge - Florida Transportation Builders' Association

 Design-Build Excellence Award (Transportation Under $50M) - Design-Build Institute of America

 Copyright © 2016 PCL Constructors Inc. All rights reserved

 Read the latest issue of Horizons, PCL's quarterly publication.